apache/doris/docs/en/docs/advanced/materialized-index.md

 |      cardinality=1, avgRowSize=1520.0, numNodes=1                                            |
 +----------------------------------------------------------------------------------------------+
 ```
-From the bottom `test.sales_records(store_amt)`, it can be shown that this query hits the `store_amt` materialized view.
-It is worth noting that if there is no data in the table, then the materialized view may not be hit.
+From the bottom `test.sales_records(store_amt)`, it can be shown that this query hits the `store_amt` materialized index.
+It is worth noting that if there is no data in the table, then the materialized index may not be hit.

 ## Best Practice 2 PV,UV

 Business scenario: Calculate the UV and PV of advertising

-Assuming that the user's original ad click data is stored in Doris, then for ad PV and UV queries, the query speed can be improved by creating a materialized view of `bitmap_union`.
+Assuming that the user's original ad click data is stored in Doris, then for ad PV and UV queries, the query speed can be improved by creating a materialized index of `bitmap_union`.

 Use the following statement to first create a table that stores the details of the advertisement click data, including the click event of each click, what advertisement was clicked, what channel clicked, and who was the user who clicked.